leleofg/oscar-bet-react-native/README.md

 # Oscarino Bet
-(before, the name was "Oscar Bet", but terms/contract Google Play told me to change)
+(the old name was "Oscar Bet", but terms/contract Google Play delete the app with 1000+ downloads and told me to change the name )

 App made with React Native